Judge orders inquiry into whether Ghislaine Maxwell juror lied about sex abuse

 “The Court concludes, and the Government concedes, that the demanding standard for holding a post-verdict evidentiary hearing is met as to whether Juror 50 failed to respond truthfully during the jury selection process to whether he was a victim of sexual abuse,” Ms Nathan wrote.
 “Following trial, Juror 50 made several direct, unambiguous statements to multiple media outlets about his own experience that do not pertain to jury deliberations and that cast doubt on the accuracy of his responses during jury selection.”

+In December, Maxwell was found guilty of five charges related to trafficking teenage girls for her former boyfriend, the deceased sex criminal Jeffrey Epstein.

-Ms Nathan made it clear, however, that she was not accusing the juror of bias.
-The question, she said, is whether he revealed his history when he was required to do so.
+On Thursday, Judge Nathan made it clear that Mr David’s history of sexual abuse did not disqualify him as a juror.
+The question, she said, is whether he revealed that history when he was required to do so.

 “To be clear, the potential impropriety is not that someone with a history of sexual abuse may have served on the jury,” the judge wrote.
 “Rather, it is the potential failure to respond truthfully to questions during the jury selection process that asked for that material information so that any potential bias could be explored.”

 Lawyers for Maxwell have publicly accused Mr David of not truthfully answering pre-trial questions.
-In an 8 February letter to Judge Nathan, they said this “corrupted” the process and necessitates a new trial.
+In an 8 February letter to Judge Nathan, they said this “corrupted” the process and necessitated a new trial.

 “Juror 50’s responses to the jury questionnaire and questions posed to him during in-person voir dire [jury selection] corrupted the voir dire process and violated Ms Maxwell’s right to a fair trial,” attorney Christian Everdell wrote.
 “As set forth in the Motion, the defense believes that the existing record is clear and more than sufficient for the Court to grant Ms Maxwell a new trial without the need for further factual development.”